 - In a medium saucepan, bring the stock to a boil, then reduce heat to a simmer

-- Rinse dried porcini mushrooms well, then add to the simmering stock
+- Rinse dried, chopped porcini mushrooms well, then add to the simmering stock

 - In a large saucepan, over medium heat melt the butter and add the olive oil

-- Add the shallots and cook, stirring occasionally, until tender, about 5 minutes.
+- Add the shallots and garlic.
+Cook, stirring occasionally, until tender, about 5 minutes.

-- With a slotted spoon, remove porcini mushrooms from the stock, chop them and add to the pan with the shallots.
+- With a slotted spoon, remove porcini mushrooms from the stock and add them to the pan with the shallots.

 - Add the cremini mushrooms and cook, stirring occasionally, about 5 minutes, until mushrooms are browned and tender.

-- Add one cup of the hot stock.
+- Add one cup of hot stock.
 Cook, stirring often until liquid is absorbed

 - Continue adding hot stock as above, each time cooking and stirring until the rice has absorbed the liquid.